-This is the percentage of patients who sustained a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are routinely the result of residents staying in one position for too long.
-Better nursing care reduces the percentage of residents in a nursing home who sustain pressure ulcers.
+This is the percentage of residents that have had a pressure ulcer.
+Pressure ulcers, also called bed sores, are often the result of patients not being moved frequently enough.
+Better nursing protocols can limit the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls